The Hidden Costs of Black Friday: Mental Health and Compulsive Shopping

 - Set a Realistic Budget

-Determine how much you can afford to spend and stick to it.
+Please assess your budget to identify a comfortable spending limit and make an effort to adhere to it.
 Using cash or prepaid cards can help prevent overspending. - Practice Mindful Shopping

 Pause before making a purchase.
 Ask yourself, “Do I need this?
 Will it bring lasting value?”
 Taking time to reflect can break the cycle of impulsive buying. - Limit Exposure to Advertising